siko1056/accurate_algorithms/doc/sphinx/source/ch02ieee754.rst

 This more intuitive measure for the term correctly rounded means, that for any rounding mode the relative error should be smaller than the representable bits of the rounded floating-point result *x*.
-Additionally for roundToNearest the relative error can be maximal exactly the tie value :math:`0.5 \cdot \epsilon` (the round bit of *y*), or is "one bit smaller" than for any other rounding mode.
+Additionally for roundToNearest the relative error can be maximal exactly the tie value *0.5 · ε* (the round bit of *y*), or is "one bit smaller" than for any other rounding mode.

 A measure for the absolute error is the *unit in the last place* :math:`ulp(y),\; y \in \mathbb{R}`, which is defined for any real number in